About a week ago, I decided to look at the HTML source of my blog. I was in total shock to find a spam link hidden there. This is how it looked:

 <u id="ocadia" style="display: none">Buy some <a href="http://detoxbuddy.com/categories/191.html">marijuana drug testing</a> products</u>

-file of the theme, but as I later found out, the theme had nothing to do with that.
-I removed link and the comment immediately, and went to see if the it was distributed this way from Beccary (the author of the theme.
+Ocadia is the name of the theme I’m using, so I guessed the hidden link came from there.
+I was partially right.
+The code indeed resided in the index.php file of the theme, but as I later found out, the theme had nothing to do with that.
+I removed the link and the comment immediately, and went to see if it was distributed this way from Beccary (the author of the theme).

 I’ve downloaded the theme again and inspected its files.
 There was no spam link, and no mention of the WPthemesfree site.
 I was happy to know that the theme is benign.
-I remembered I got it directly from the author’s site, and couldn’t remember if I’ve ever visited WPthemesfree’s site.
-I’ve glanced at the code of all the plugins I had installed to see if I pick anything suspicious, but nothing came up.
+I remembered I got it directly from the author’s site, and couldn’t remember if I’d ever visited WPthemesfree’s site.
+I’ve glanced at the code of all the plugins I had installed to see if I could pick out anything suspicious, but nothing came up.
 Anyhow, I had a lot of things to do that day, so I sort of let things go.

 A day later, I decided to look again at the HTML source of the blog, and to my horror, I discovered the link came back.
-This time I’ve decided to get to the root of the problem and stop this from happening again.
+This time I decided to get to the root of the problem and stop this from happening again.
 I keep a backup of all the original packages for everything I install on the web server, including themes.
-I looked in the original package I’ve downloaded when I installed the Ocadia theme, and it was clean.
-At this point I was sure the link didn’t came from it.
-I’ve grep
+I looked in the original package I’d downloaded when I installed the Ocadia theme, and it was clean.
+At this point I was sure the link didn’t come from it.
+I’ve greped the whole source tree of the blog for wpthemefree and detox, but I came up with nothing.

 I’ve contacted the authors of some of the blogs I found to be infected with the spam links, and I hope they will solve it too.